Create Customers with a Lead Nurturing & Lead Generation Plan

 Put some thought into a good lead magnet, or a freebie that you offer new subscribers in exchange for their email address.
 Sometimes this is something like an ebook, other times it's a coupon or discount code.
 It depends what type of business you own, and what your customers really want from you.

-Create Facebook and Twitter ads to help with your lead generation.
+Create Facebook and Twitter ads to help with your lead generation plan.
 There are ads that will collect email addresses directly on the social platform for you to export and import into your email service provider, or you can simply create a landing page for your offer and track conversions through there.
 Lead generation and conversion tracking ads are more expensive, so you might even consider simply driving traffic to your lead magnet's landing page.

 Lead generation is only the first step.
 When someone signs up for your newsletter, they're not typically ready to buy yet.
 This is why it's so important to consistently reach out to your leads and nurture them.